Electronic-Old-Persian-Library/Old-Persian-Cuneiform-OCR/README.md

 ## The aim of this repository is creating an OCR model (convert image to text) for Old Persian Cuneiform

-This repository is inspired from [eBL project](https://github.com/ElectronicBabylonianLiterature) and is a part of [ Electronic Old Persian Library](https://github.com/Electronic-Old-Persian-Library) organization.
+This repository is part of [

-eBL has developed models for Babylonian cuneiform but I am going to develop my models for Old Persian cuneiform.
+Electronic Old Persian Library](https://github.com/Electronic-Old-Persian-Library) organization and inspired from [eBL](https://github.com/ElectronicBabylonianLiterature/generic-documentation)  project.

 ## Three OCR models have been developed in this repository: